 There are the views of the author on this point.
-Whilst giving his assent to a passage of the tract which advises not to go beyond gifts, he says (p.
-106), &#8216;the Head of the church will be well able in His good time to send teachers, elders, deacons, without its being necessary for us to make them before he sends them.&#8217; That is my thought: I believe it is the thought of God on the subject; but I stop there, wishing to walk humbly, praying earnestly to God for the raising up such men for the wants of the church.
+Whilst giving his assent to a passage of the tract which advises not to go beyond gifts, he says (page 106), 'the Head of the church will be well able in His good time to send teachers, elders, deacons, without its being necessary for us to make them before he sends them'.
+That is my thought: I believe it is the thought of God on the subject; but I stop there, wishing to walk humbly, praying earnestly to God for the raising up such men for the wants of the church.
 I bless God also for gifts, perhaps inferior, but useful, which He deigns to bestow in the meantime, and I act upon the universal principles of the word, which are applicable to such a state of things.
-See @1 Peter 5: 5; @1 Corinthians 16: 10 - 12, 14-16, 18; @Philippians 2: 20, 30*;* and other passages.
+See @1 Peter 5: 5; @1 Corinthians 16: 10 - 12, 14 - 16, 18; @Philippians 2: 20, 30; and other passages.

-It is no doubt a state of weakness, but if in this state God is waited on, and if He is honoured, &#8220;to him that hath, shall be given&#8221;; He will honour our endeavour.
-But this is how our brother continues, &#8216;In the meantime, let us choose, for the sake of order and decency, governing men to carry on the work, who, according to the gift that is in them, may fill up every day, as well as they can, offices which are not yet manifested.&#8217; It is then acknowledged that, pending God&#8217;s action, man&#8217;s intervention to *fill up offices not yet manifested* is necessary.
+It is no doubt a state of weakness, but if in this state God is waited on, and if He is honoured, "to him that hath, shall be given"; He will honour our endeavour.
+But this is how our brother continues, 'In the meantime, let us choose, for the sake of order and decency, governing men to carry on the work, who, according to the gift that is in them, may fill up every day, as well as they can, offices which are not yet manifested'.
+It is then acknowledged that, pending God's action, man's intervention to *fill up offices not yet manifested* is necessary.
 That is the knot of the question.
 Where is such a thing to be found in the word?
 Where the trace of such a principle, of such an idea?
-The result is, that if any true gift of ministry, or eldership, is manifested, the organisation being already complete, it follows, that the provisionary substitute must be deposed from his presidentship&#8212;an operation calculated to produce the most painful results that could happen to a body of Christians.
+The result is, that if any true gift of ministry, or eldership, is manifested, the organisation being already complete, it follows, that the provisionary substitute must be deposed from his presidentship -- an operation calculated to produce the most painful results that could happen to a body of Christians.
 Such an act would look like ingratitude and selfwill; by many it would be termed revolutionary, and might nourish in the body habits and dispositions most hurtful to true sanctification.
-This is what will take place necessarily if one will act previous to God&#8217;s action.
+This is what will take place necessarily if one will act previous to God's action.
 Should not these consequences be arrived at, then the true elder will remain outside his office, and the faithful will in consequence suffer a